You are listening to the Sean Hannity Radio Show Podcast.

 Is Clint going to get the hearing with the new exculpatory evidence that has emerged?

-Yes, Sean He sure will.
+Yes, Sean, he sure will.

-This case is documented right now before the Army Court of Criminal Appeals, which sits on Fort Belvoir, Virginia, and it's in front of a three judge panel, and those judges are all active duty lieutenants, Colonel or Colonel, who have a about twenty-five years each, so we're looking at seventy-five years of collective experience.
+This case is documented right now before the Army Court of Criminal Appeals, which sits on Fort Belvoir, Virginia, and it's in front of a three-judge panel.

-We've conducted a sensitive site exploitation where you go through, take the evidence, collect it up, dust it for prints, dust it for DNA, and then enter it into an army-wide database such that when you biometrically enroll people, you either match it to the DNA there, and it's a conclusive match.
+We've conducted a sensitive site exploitation where you go through, take the evidence, collect it up, dust it for prints, dust it for DNA, and then enter it into an Army-wide database such that when you biometrically enroll people, you either match it to the DNA there, and it's a conclusive match.

 All right, guys, thank you all for what you're doing.